DwayneWayneJr/lab-07-back-end/README.md

-# Number and name of feature: lab 07 roz/DJ driving get weather call back
+# Number and name of feature: lab 07 roz/DJ/Ashlyn driving Data Formatting feature

 # Estimate of time needed to complete: 20

 # Start time: 10:04

+# Finish time: 11:39

+# Actual time needed to complete: 1hour 35 minutes

+# Number and name of feature: lab 07 Ashlyn driving Locations Feature

+# Estimate of time needed to complete: 20

+# Start time: 11:40

+# Finish time: 11:43

+# Actual time needed to complete: 3 minutes (We did part of the work in the Data formatting feature)

+# Number and name of feature: lab 07 Ashlyn driving Weather Feature

+# Estimate of time needed to complete: 20

+# Start time: 11:43

+# Finish time: 11:45

+# Actual time needed to complete:2 minutes (We did part of the work in the Data formatting feature)

+# Number and name of feature: Event Brite Feature

+# Estimate of time needed to complete:

+# Start time: 10:0

-# Finish time:
+# Finish time: 11:39

 # Actual time needed to complete: